-A DAF is simple: Your client contributes cash or a wide range of other liquid or illiquid assets to a public charity that sponsors donor advised funds.
+A DAF is simple: You contribute cash or a wide range of other liquid or illiquid assets to a public charity that sponsors donor advised funds.
 This public charity is called a sponsoring organization.
 Minimum contributions vary by sponsoring organization but can be as small as \$5,000.
-Your client receives several tax benefits from making the contribution, including:
+You receive several tax benefits from making the contribution, including: